Back to Blog

 The core of any workflow is how data flows between nodes.
 Each node takes inputs and produces outputs that feed into the next step.
 Here is what a typical three-node workflow looks like at the API level:

-- Input node receives the trigger (user prompt, scheduled event, or webhook payload)
+1. Input node (nodeType: input:text) receives the trigger, whether that is a user prompt, a scheduled event, or a webhook payload

-- LLM node takes the input text, applies a system prompt, and returns generated content
+2. Model node (nodeType: generate:flux_2_pro) takes the input text, applies generation parameters, and returns a result

-The connection between nodes is defined by mapping output ports to input ports.
-When the output type of one node matches the input type of the next (e.g., TEXT to TEXT), the data passes directly.
-For more complex routing, you can add transform nodes that reshape data between steps.
+The connection between nodes is defined by edges that map output handles to input handles.
+When the output type of one node matches the input type of the next, the data passes directly.
+For more complex routing, you can add utility nodes (nodeType: utility:prompt_concat) that reshape data between steps.
 Understanding model chaining patterns helps you avoid common pitfalls like prompt truncation and context overflow.

 Step 4: Handle Authentication and Rate Limits